pokitto/pokitto.github.io/start/learn/quickstart/step2.md

 # Step 2: Build your first program "Hello World!"

-1. Start the Femto IDE and select the "Hello CPP" project.
-The ready made project opens in the IDE.
+1. Start the Femto IDE and select the "New Project" button.
+Give "MyHello" as the project name.
+After that the new project opens in the IDE.
 This is how the example looks like in the Femto IDE. <b/>

 ![hello world](/assets/images/learn/ide.jpg)